Common Symptoms of Pregnancy

 - Adequate fluid intake is important.You should strive to drink six to eight glasses of liquids daily including water and milk.
 Fruit juices are high in sugar and should be consumed in moderation.

 - You need approximately 1,200 milligrams of calcium per day while pregnant.
 If your dietary intake of calcium in inadequate, you will need to take a daily calcium supplement.
 Whole milk dairy products are not nutritionally superior to skim or low fat milk or other low fat dairy products.
-A list of good dietary sources of calcium is available through the nurses.
+A list of good dietary sources of calcium is available from our nursing staff.

 - Strive to increase good dietary sources of iron.
 If iron supplements are prescribed, they are best taken on an empty stomach with a citrus juice.
 Vitamin C helps your body absorb and utilize iron.